 Vosges - Day 2 : Le Grand Ballon

-At night I had been lying halfway underneath the log I was leaning against, but still slept well.
-Although the temperature had dropped to -9 degrees I hadn't felt cold.
-Outside my sleeping bag it was a cold tough, so I quickly put on my clothes and ate.
-Packing everything went smooth, although I needed to stop a few times to warm my hands.
-Walking down the hill I felt my blisters
+I had slept pretty well, considering the temperature had dropped to -9C and I woke up underneath a log.
+I quickly put my clothes on and ate breakfast.
+Packing everything went smooth although I needed to stop occasionally to warm my hands.
+While walking down the hill I already felt a blister.

 Soon I reached the really deep snow, but fortunately the road itself was snow free.
-Later the road stopped and I needed to walk through the 50 cm deep powdery snow.
-It was only 500 meter until the summit but I could hardly walk.
-When I finally arrived there was no-one there except a few people in the weather station.
-As I was starving I decided to cook dinner behind a statue on the 1424 meter high summit, with a view over the setting sun and the distant Alps.
+Later the road stopped and I had not choice but to walk through 50 cm deep powdery snow.
+It was only 500 meter until the summit but I could hardly move.
+There was no-one on the summit except a few people working in the weather station.
+The climb had made me very hungry, so I decided to cook dinner behind a statue on the 1424 meter high summit with a nice view over the setting sun and the distant Alps.